zilliztech/zdoc/docs/tutorials/integrations/integrations.md

 # Integrations

-Still do not know how to integrate great open-source and third-party services with Zilliz Cloud Pipelines?
+Still do not know how to integrate great open-source and third-party services with Zilliz Cloud?
 Use these guides to start with.

-## Contents{#contents}

 import DocCardList from '@theme/DocCardList';